I'll tell you there's another crop in California that's big.

 In an interview published last week, Lisa Myers, formerly of NBC News, took some shots at the mainstream media contending that they do not hold the White House or any other part of government accountable anymore.

-Now she's a former investigative reporter NBC News.
+Now, she's a former investigative reporter, NBC News.

 She left the network last year to work on her golf game.

-I played golf with Lisa Meyer, she's good.
+I played golf with Lisa Myers.

-She did a profile of me for one of the shows that was on NB7 Dateline, whatever was, and and part of the uh shoot was we played four or five holes.
+She did a profile of me for one of the shows that was on NB7, Dateline, whatever.

 And she's good.